11 Tips for Enjoying a Traditional Vietnamese Meal

 soup in vietnamese meal

-Soup will be a replacement drink in normal Vietnamese meals.
+Soup will be a replacement drink in everyday Vietnamese meals.

-Therefore, you should not ask for drinks when joining a Vietnamese family if they do not prepare.
+Therefore, if they prepare, you should only ask for drinks when joining a Vietnamese family.

 However, at parties or when the guests come to houses in Vietnam, the host can buy more soft drinks or beer to entertain guests.
 You shouldn’t be too surprised to see this either.